 Note – The processing time of an alternative loan from the time you apply to the time funds might be made available is approximately 4 to 6 weeks.

 The Federal Truth-In-Lending Act has changed the regulations necessary for borrowers to receive private educational loans.
 Specific adjustments include providing three detailed disclosures to the borrower throughout the loan application and approval process, obtaining a borrower self-certification form and providing a three-day "right of rescission" period in which the student may cancel the loan.

 The borrower must submit a signed self-certification form to the lender.
 This form, which is completed and signed by the student, must show the student’s cost of attendance, expected family contribution, estimated financial assistance, total aid and the maximum private loan amount allowed.
 The self-certification form is available here.
-For assistance completing the self-certification, feel free to contact the Office of Student Financial Services.
+For assistance completing the self-certification, feel free to contact the Financial Aid Office.

 Return to loan home page